kailasbk/style-guides/verilog.md

 so `overflowed` becomes `1` the cycle before the overflow actually occurs (when incrementing from `3'd7` to `3'd0`).

-There may be a temptation to mix blocking and nonblocking assignments in `always_ff` blocks, but to ensure clarity and correctness, if is better to instead separate logic into two seperate complementary blocks, which will be discussed in the following section.
+There may be a temptation to mix blocking and non-blocking assignments in `always_ff` blocks, but to ensure clarity and correctness, if is better to instead separate logic into two separate complementary blocks, which will be discussed in the following section.

 ### Complementary procedures